 After the nervous system matures, certain areas of nervous system remain highly plastic in adulthood, whereas others are much less malleable.
 The regenerative ability of the adult central nervous system is generally highly limited.
 Abnormal circuit development and degenerative disorders lead to behavioral deficits.

-For growth cones to turn in response to guidance molecules, certain directed or asymmetrical processes within the growth cone need to be engaged.
-It is well known that the cytoskeleton and the growth cone membrane undergo significant reorganization, presumably regulated by signals activated by guidance molecules.
+The cytoskeleton and the growth cone membrane undergo significant reorganization, regulated by signals activated by guidance molecules.
 But little is known about how these changes cause growth cone turning.
 We are using the Wnt family guidance molecules as a model system to study the fundamental cellular machinery responsible for growth cone turning and to understand how this machinery responds to guidance cues.
-One approach we are taking is to identify the key downstream signaling components that regulate cytoskeleton and membrane trafficking, determine their localization and activation in the growth cone and study how these signal activations correlate with changes in cytoskeletal and membrane dynamics.
 For this, we are using live imaging techniques combined with biochemistry and molecular biology approaches.
-We found that planar cell polarity signaling component, Vangl2, is enriched in tips of growing filopodia but not in tips of shrinking filopodia, suggesting that the growth cone filopodia tips are the most sensitive part of the growth cone.

 Axon loss in degenerative disorders or traumatic injury leads to permanent changes/loss of circuits and function, making it challenging to improve function in affected patients.
 Because in the mammalian central nervous system axons generally do not naturally regenerate, another approach to try to prevent, or treat neurodegenerative disorders would be by protecting the existing neurons and axons, and impeding their degeneration.
-In this respect, we are studying the mechanisms that control axon stability and protection, as well as the ones that lead to axon degeneration in several neurodegenerative disease models, such as amyotrophic lateral sclerosis (ALS) and traumatic injury.
+We are studying the mechanisms that control axon stability and protection, as well as the ones that lead to axon degeneration in several neurodegenerative disease models, such as amyotrophic lateral sclerosis (ALS) and traumatic injury.
+We recently found that the expression of Wnt signaling components that are critical for axon guidance in development is drastically changed in a mouse model of ALS.
 Our aim is to understand the neurobiological mechanisms that regulate the stability of axons with the aim to develop new therapies for axon protection.

 Yimin Zou (2012).
 Does planar cell polarity signaling steer growth cones?
 Curr.
 Top.
 Dev.
 Biol.
 101:141-160.